 Analysis of the financial results of the enterprise

-Accounting for financial results is required to make management decisions in order to increase the profitability of the company.
-It includes horizontal, vertical and trend analysis of indicators, plus determination of the causes and circumstances of changes in profit indicators and their quantitative assessment.
-Financial analysis includes the analysis of the physical indicators of production and consideration of the organization's cash flows, which are based on its value.
+Accounting for financial results is required for making management decisions in order to increase the profitability of the company.
+It includes horizontal, vertical and trend analysis of indicators, plus determination of the reasons and circumstances of changes in profit indicators and their quantitative assessment.
+Financial analysis includes analysis of the physical indicators of production and consideration of the organization's cash flows, which are based on its value.
 Only a combination of these two components can give a real assessment of the state of the organization.

-Each company chooses those methods of analysis that are more fully consistent with the specifics of the work and the industry in which the company operates.
-Among the common methods, it is worth highlighting the following:
+Each company chooses those analysis methods that more fully correspond to the specifics of the work and the industry in which the company operates.
+Among the common methods it is worth highlighting the following:

 • comparative.
-It involves comparing the same values for equal periods of time, reveals the difference between them up or down.
+It involves comparing the same values over equal periods of time, revealing the difference between them, up or down.

 • structural.
-There is a definition of the structure of the final financial indicators.
-It turns out how each of them affects the outcome of economic activity.
+The structure of the final financial indicators is being determined.
+It turns out how much each of them influences the outcome of economic activity.

 • factorial.
-The influence of each factor on the economic performance of the organization is determined.
+The influence of each factor on the economic result of the organization’s activities is determined.

-Profitability is considered to be such a use of funds, as a result of which the company not only covers the amount of costs, but also has a profit.
-The efficiency of the enterprise directly affects the level of profitability.
-Allocate profitability:
+Profitability is considered to be such a use of funds, as a result of which the company not only covers the amount of costs, but also makes a profit.
+The efficiency of an enterprise directly affects the level of profitability.
+Profitability is highlighted:

-• assets.
-It reflects the profit received by organizations for each ruble spent, and is calculated by the formula:
+• Assets.
+Reflects the profit received by organizations for each ruble spent and is calculated using the formula:

-• Basic production assets.
-Shows the yield that was obtained when using fixed assets.
+• Fixed production assets.
+Shows the profitability that was obtained from the use of fixed assets.
 Its formula is:

 (Profit / Average annual cost of fixed assets) x 100%;

-• sales.
-Informs about the portion of profit related to revenue.
+• sales Informs about the part of profit related to revenue.
 Calculated in the following way:

 (Profit / Revenue) x 100%.